 If you host a website, chances are good that you are running either Apache or Internet Information Services (IIS).
-They are by far the two most common web server platforms, between them commanding about 70% of the market.
+Depending on the data source, they are two of the most common web server platforms, comprising a virtual triumvirate with Nginx for control of the market.

 They each also have their passionate supporters and haters.
 In fact, IIS vs. Apache flame wars are many times really spillover or proxy tirades of ‘Microsoft vs. Linux’.
 A compare-and-contrast exercise between the two web servers should be as objective as possible, which is what we’ll try and do here and not get drawn into personal preferences and emotional-laden outbursts.